 15. Buy new furniture

-If you own a customer-facing business like a restaurant or a retail store, your success is influenced to a great extent by the impression that you create in the clients’ minds.
+If you own a customer-facing business, like a restaurant or a retail store, your success is influenced greatly by the impression that you create in the clients’ minds.
 Shabby interiors and old furniture will reflect poorly on your business.
 Spending money on improvements can provide lasting benefits.